ArixZajicek/booru-bg/README.md

 ## Running
 `python3 main.py [options]`
-Run with no arguments to use the default file, config.txt.
+Run with no arguments to use the default file, config.json.

 `python3 main.py [options] config1.json [config2.json [...]]`
 Specify one or more config files to run instead of the default config.json.